oamg/leapp/docs/source/integration-tests.rst

 provisioning playbook when a suitable VM instance already exists and halting the VM instance when the scenario ends, the tests will instead destroy any existing instance, create a completely fresh one, and then destroy that fresh instance when the scenario ends.
+This is particularly helpful when writing the initial ``Vagrantfile`` for a new VM definition, but can also be beneficial when attempting to determine if a test failure may be due to a missing cleanup step in the Ansible provisioning playbook.